-A highly accomplished economist, investment strategist and Non-Executive Director, Pauline has experience across a range of Board positions in mining and resources, financial technology and FMCG.
+A highly accomplished economist, investment strategist and Non-Executive Director, Pauline, has experience across a range of Board positions in mining and resources, financial technology, and FMCG.

 Pauline has a track record of successfully navigating changing directional points.
 Her Board contributions are underpinned by senior roles in international investment banking, including investment strategy and funds management.

-A graduate of the Australian Institute of Company Directors, Pauline is currently Non-Executive Chair of Kalgoorlie Gold Mining (ASX:KAL), Non-Executive Chair of The Sustainable Nutrition Group (ASX:TSN) and Non-Executive Director of Ardiden Ltd (ASX:ADV).
+A graduate of the Australian Institute of Company Directors, Pauline is currently Non-Executive Chair of Australian Primary Hemp Ltd (ASX: APH) and Non-Executive Director of Ardiden Ltd (ASX: ADV).